-Right now, dermatologists at Oregon Medical Research Center are accepting participants for a new clinical research study.
-The study is for an investigational oral medication for moderate-to-severe atopic dermatitis.
+Right now, dermatologists at Oregon Medical Research Center are accepting adults, ages 18-75, for a new clinical research study.
+The study is for a new investigational topical medication for mild-to-severe psoriasis.

-- Evaluations of your atopic dermatitis by our dermatologists
+- Evaluations of your psoriasis by our dermatologists

-- Study-related care and medication at no cost (you do not need insurance to participate, but you will need to attend up to 11 scheduled visits to our office during a one-year period)
+- Study-related care and study medication at no cost (you do not need insurance to participate, but you will need to attend up to 7 scheduled visits to our office during a four-month period)

 - Compensation for time and travel to attend study visits